-Under the ASEAN Plans of Action for Energy Cooperation (APAEC) 2016-2025 with the theme “Enhancing Energy Connectivity and Market Integration in ASEAN to Achieve Energy Security, Accessibility, Affordability and Sustainability for All”, the ASEAN Economic Community (AEC) calls for a well-connected ASEAN to drive an integrated, competitive and resilient region.
-Energy infrastructure is one of main factors for the energy development in the region because of its direct impact to the energy connectivity and energy market integration.
+Under the ASEAN Plans of Action for Energy Cooperation (APAEC), 2016-2025 with the theme “Enhancing Energy Connectivity and Market Integration in ASEAN to Achieve Energy Security, Accessibility, Affordability and Sustainability for All”, the ASEAN Economic Community (AEC) calls for a well-connected ASEAN to drive an integrated, competitive and resilient region.
+Energy infrastructure is one of the main factors for energy development in the region because of its direct impact on energy connectivity and energy market integration.

-The main energy infrastructure in ASEAN’s power sector is power plant.
-In 2014, 76% of total power capacity in ASEAN were generated by fossil fuels, of which oil-based, coal-based and natural gas-based power plant reached 15.75 GW, 54.73 GW and 73.52 GW, respectively.
-To mitigate climate change issues, ASEAN Member States (AMS) nowadays prefer to build more lower emission fossil fuel-based plants (e.g natural gas and coal), than high emission fossil fuel-based plant (oil).
-As shown in the 2004-2014 data, there was a decline in percentage of oil-based power plants, from 15% in 2004 to only 8% in 2014, while the percentage of coal and renewables-based plants increased from 19% to 29% and 17% to 24%, respectively (see Figure 1).
-Among all AMS, the largest contributor of coal power in 2014 were Indonesia, Malaysia and Vietnam, while Indonesia, Malaysia and Thailand were the largest contributors of natural gas.
+The main energy infrastructure in ASEAN’s power sector is the power plant.
+In 2014, 76% of total power capacity in ASEAN was generated by fossil fuels, of which oil-based, coal-based and natural gas-based power plant reached 15.75 GW, 54.73 GW and 73.52 GW, respectively.
+To mitigate climate change issues, ASEAN Member States (AMS) nowadays prefer to build lower emission fossil fuel-based plants (e.g natural gas and coal), than high emission fossil fuel-based plant (oil).
+As shown in the 2004-2014 data, there was a decline in the percentage of oil-based power plants, from 15% in 2004 to only 8% in 2014, while the percentage of the coal and renewables-based plants increased from 19% to 29% and 17% to 24%, respectively (see Figure 1).
+Among all AMS, the largest contributor to coal power in 2014 was Indonesia, Malaysia and Vietnam, while Indonesia, Malaysia and Thailand were the largest contributors of natural gas.

 Table 1.
 ASEAN Energy Infrastructure in Power Sector.
 Source: HAPUA Directory 2016 and ASEAN Centre for Energy data.